nrcharles/solpy/README.rst

     pvcli -f template.json

-Ipython
+iPython
 -------
-This is the sort of project that lends itself nicely to ipython.
+This is the sort of project that lends itself nicely to iPython.
 Since discovering that project I've tried to make things flow naturally in that enviroment.
 I really like the inline graphics of the qtconsole.

 $ipython qtconsole --colors=Linux --pylab=inline